 This project is supported by the Future High Streets Fund

 We have a plan to improve access to Crewe town centre.
-We are planning to create a number of new routes into the town centre for pedestrians and cyclists as well as vehicles.
 The changes will make it easier for people to get in and out of town, reducing congestion and journey times.

 Traffic and road safety